Jump to page content

 I forget whether the following was triggered by manual or automatic save during composing an e-mail; it was not triggered by a request to send the message:

 It’s a confusing dialog box that is used verbatim for all of save, automatic save and send.
-If it is triggered by automatic save, you are liable to think you accidentally asked to send the message, get confused.
-Because it is triggered by automatic save, it gets flung in your face whilst typing, steals a space character and dismisses itself before you even get to read it.
+When it is triggered by automatic save, you are liable to think you accidentally asked to send the message, and become confused.
+Because it is triggered by automatic save, it gets flung in your face while you are typing, and steals a space character and dismisses itself before you even get to read it.
 People never learn: displaying dialog boxes while a user is typing is absurd.